AuDigitalHealth/ci-fhir-stu3/pages/PersonalHealthRecords/_includes/intro.md

 ## Introduction

-This implementation guide is an Australian realm implementation guide of the HL7<sup>TM</sup> FHIR<sup>&reg;</sup> specification to represent the [Personal Health Notes (PHN)](StructureDefinition-composition-phn-1.html) and [Personal Health Summary (PHS)](StructureDefinition-composition-phs-1.html) documents.
+This implementation guide is an Australian realm implementation guide of the HL7<sup>TM</sup> FHIR<sup>&reg;</sup> specification to represent the [Personal Health Notes (PHN)](StructureDefinition-composition-phn-1.html) and [Personal Health Summary (PHS)](StructureDefinition-composition-phs-1.html).

 This [implementation guide](http://hl7.org/fhir/STU3/implementationguide.html#scope) is based on [FHIR, Release 3 (STU)[HL7FHIR3]](#HL7FHIR3).

 ## Document purpose and scope

-The primary aim of this implementation guide is to support implementing the Personal Health Records document in [FHIR, Release 3 (STU)[HL7FHIR3]](#HL7FHIR3).
+The primary aim of this implementation guide is to support implementing PHN and PHS in [FHIR, Release 3 (STU)[HL7FHIR3]](#HL7FHIR3).
 The resulting FHIR document can be used for the electronic exchange of Personal Health Records information between healthcare providers.

 This document is not to be used as a guide to presentation (or rendering) of the data.
 It contains no information as to how the data described by it should be displayed and no such guidance should be inferred from this document.